Check your mortgage options

 If you’ve got a 5% deposit and therefore need a 95% LTV mortgage, you’ll likely pay higher rates and have less choice of lenders because lenders see these mortgages as riskier.

-However, 95% mortgages are widely available, this is due to the former government launching the mortgage guarantee scheme to encourage lenders to offer these small deposit mortgages.
+However, 95% mortgages are widely available, due to the former government launching the mortgage guarantee scheme to encourage lenders to offer these small deposit mortgages.
 Although many lenders now offer 95% mortgages without using the scheme.

 2 year fixed rate mortgages